libp2p/docs/content/reference/dos-mitigation.md

 go-libp2p includes a powerful resource manager that keeps track of every active connection and stream.
 It exposes some useful metrics that can help you tune your resource limits.
-It’s important to keep an eye on the number of blocked resource requests, if you are constantly blocking resources during normal operation your limits are too low.
+It’s important to keep an eye on the number of blocked resource requests.
+If you are constantly blocking resources during normal operation your limits are too low.
 But a very rare spike is a good sign that the resource manager protected your node from something.
 You can hook these metrics up to Prometheus (or any other opencensus exporter) and Grafana (we even include